 Stunning Queen a Royal Descent into Madness

-Childhood friends Catherine (Elizabeth Moss) and Virginia (Katherine Waterstone) have experienced just about everything together.
+Childhood friends Catherine (Elisabeth Moss) and Virginia (Katherine Waterstone) have experienced just about everything together.
 But when the former suffers a pair of crippling blows – the death of her famous artist father whom she also managed as well as the dissolution of her relationship with longtime boyfriend James (Kentucker Audley) – it’s not entirely clear if the latter is going to be able to weather the psychological storm.
 The pair holdup in Virginia’s secluded family lake house, attempts at understanding and solace hindered by memories of past visits as well as the arrival of the woman’s plainspoken townie beau Rich (Patrick Fugit).

 Acclaimed indie director Alex Ross Perry’s (Listen Up Philip, The Color Wheel) latest Queen of Earth is the idiosyncratic auteur’s best film yet.
 It’s also one of the better motion pictures I’ve had the good fortune to see so far this year.
 A complex, cripplingly emotional saga of fraying friendship, devastating depression and unendurable psychosomatic trauma, this drama travels to interior corners of the human condition difficult to look at yet equally impossible to turn away from.